One Text at a Time

 compared to the alternatives?

-wealth of data we received through this
+acquire a large corpus of data through this

+issues.
 Texting also proved more effective

 because people were more forthcoming